NTV16/alx-low_level_programming/0x00-hello_world/README.md

 #!/bin/bash
 Readme file containing scripts for each question 0-Write a script that runs a C file through the preprocessor and save the result into another file.
+1-Write a script that compiles a C file but does not link.